robmccormack89/midlandjobs-feeds-plugin/README.md

         [midlandjob_feeds url="https://midlandjobs.ie/feeds/standard.xml" carousel]

-5. You can generate the feed links for the url part of the shortcode inside your smartjobboard backend, using the 'customize your feed' option
+5. You can generate the feed links for the url part of the shortcode inside your smartjobboard backend, using the 'customize your feed' option.
+You can use a feed link a feed from any smartjobboard site

 6. Paste this shortcode onto a page/post to display the feed.
 When editing a page/post, you can add a shortcode block specifically by searching for it within the blocks.
 Paste the shortcode into a shortcode block